daniel-trevino/loginplify/README.md

 - [x] Change the cookie name to `loginplify-token`
 - [x] Support SSR
 - [ ] Better way to initialize the endpoint just once in the application
-- [ ] Migrate from Apollo Client to use something lighter

 ## Folder structure and development